wagtail/wagtail/docs/getting_started/tutorial.md

 ### Tagging Posts

-Let\'s say we want to let editors \"tag\" their posts, so that readers can, e.g., view all bicycle-related content together.
-For this, we\'ll need to invoke the tagging system bundled with Wagtail, attach it to the `BlogPage` model and content panels, and render linked tags on the blog post template.
+Let's say we want to let editors "tag" their posts, so that readers can, e.g., view all bicycle-related content together.
+For this, we'll need to invoke the tagging system bundled with Wagtail, attach it to the `BlogPage` model and content panels, and render linked tags on the blog post template.
-Of course, we\'ll need a working tag-specific URL view as well.
+Of course, we'll need a working tag-specific URL view as well.

 First, alter `models.py` once more: